astronomer/docs/astro/cli/astro-dev-logs.md

 :::

-Show webserver, scheduler, and triggerer logs from your local Airflow environment.
+Show webserver, scheduler, and triggerer logs from your local Apache Airflow® environment.

 ## Usage